-The Spire of Dublin, a 120 metre high landmark in the heart of Dublin City, was unveiled in 2002.
+The Spire of Dublin is a striking 120 metre high landmark in the heart of Dublin City, which was unveiled in 2002.

-From dusk, the Spire’s stainless steel surface is softly lit by the ambient lighting of the streetscape.
+From dusk, the Spire’s stainless steel surface is softly lit by the ambient lighting of the street scape.
 The base is gently lit and the tip illuminated from a light source within to provide a beacon in the night sky over Dublin.
-The Spire has its roots in the ground and its light in the sky.

 The Spire is approximately 15cm in diameter at its apex.
 The upper part of the Spire sways gently when the wind blows, reflecting the character of the city's climate.
 The monument's tip can sway up to a maximum of 1.5m under extreme wind loading; don't be too alarmed if you're nearby when this happens, all tall slender structures move in the wind, even lamp posts!

 - Things to see & doStatues & monumentsExperience Glasnevin: Ireland's National Cemetery

 - Things to see & doStatues & monumentsGarden of Remembrance